yamoridon/TimeResolution/README.md

 # TimeResolution
-A sample to measure the resolution time functions.
+A sample to measure the resolution of iOS's time functions.